What does it take to be great?

 Talent on its own is a mound of lifeless soil.

-The teacher finds and fertilizes the soil.
-He ensures the realization of your potential.
+The teacher searches for and fertilizes said soil.
+The teacher ensures the realization of your potential.
 Such is the purpose of his entire profession.

 But what happens when your teacher becomes a genuine enemy?
 When his sole ambition is not to build you up, but to tear you down?